pmndrs/react-three-fiber/readme.md

     npm install react-three-fiber

-React-three-fiber is a small (2KB) React renderer for THREE-js.
-Regular THREE can sometimes lend to spaghetti code since it relies on non-reactive mutation and imperative layout-inflating.
-Code like that can get out of hand quickly.
+React-three-fiber is a small React renderer for THREE-js.
+Regular THREE can sometimes lend to complex code due to non-reactive mutation and imperative layout-inflating.

-By driving THREE as a render-target it's not only easier to build complex scene graphs, since you can basically componentize the graph with clean React semantics, but you can also apply generic eco-system packages for state, animation, gestures, etc.
+By driving THREE as a render-target building scene graphs is easier since the graph can be componentized declaratively with clean, reactive semantics.
+This also opens up the eco system, you now apply generic packages for state, animation, gestures, etc.

 ### Objects and attributes

-You can access the entirety of THREE's object catalogue as well as all of its properties.
+You can access the entirety of [THREE's object catalogue as well as all of their properties](https://threejs.org/docs).
 If you want to reach into nested attributes (for instance: `mesh.rotation.x`), just use dash-case (`<mesh rotation-x={...} />`).
+This renderer doesn't change THREE's semantics other than using JSX, it does not introduce any regression or limit.

 ### Events

-THREE objects that implement their own `raycast` method (for instance meshes) can be interacted with by declaring events on the object.
+THREE objects that implement their own `raycast` method (for instance meshes, lines, etc) can be interacted with by declaring events on the object.
 For now that's hovering state, clicks and drag'n'drop.

 ### Difference to react-three, react-three-renderer, react-three-renderer-fiber